 Health Form and Immunizations

 Current Marshall University students must provide an unofficial transcript with their ATP application showing both the prerequisite courses as completed or in progress and GPA.
-Applicants who have attended or are attending another university must provide official transcripts to both the university and the ATP from those universities for all semesters attended.
+Applicants who have attended or are attending another university must provide official transcripts to both the university and the ATP from those universities for all semesters attended if courses are being used to meet pre-requisites.
 Transfer students’ transcripts and application process will be determined on a case-by-case basis.

 CPR and AED Certification

 Students must provide proof of current certification in CPR /AED for the Professional Rescuer or Healthcare Provider as part of their ATP application (American Red Cross or American Heart Association only).
 These certifications must be kept current while matriculating through the ATP.